arangodb/arangodb/README_maintainers.md

 #### Go driver

 Pre-requisites:
- - have a go-driver checkout next to the arangodb source tree
+ - have a go-driver checkout next to the ArangoDB source tree
  - go binary in the path
  - have all dependencies of it installed in the system (you may do this by try & error)